Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "I was kinda throwin’ together the early Alpha."

 "Sure, but why not start as we mean to go on?
-Here, if I replace it with a foam lattice construction using that zero-G spider-spin technique we developed… here…" She stood up and selected the probe’s structural components by touching them.
+Here, if I replace it with a foam lattice construction using that zero-G spider-spin technique we developed... here..."
+She stood up and selected the probe’s structural components by touching them.
 "And not steel.
 Here, the Brits figured out this *great* alloy from reverse-engineering the tech they stripped out of *Caledonia*..."

  The design software was goddamn miraculous sometimes: In seconds she’d modified every major structural component and drastically reduced the probe’s mass while *increasing* its ability to bear stress loads and endure extremes of heat.

-"With a few more changes, we could give the whole force-carrying structure some redundancy, so if it gets damaged…" she indicated, dropping in the proposed changes with a few gestures.
+"With a few more changes, we could give the whole force-carrying structure some redundancy, so if it gets damaged..." she indicated, dropping in the proposed changes with a few gestures.
 "See?"

 Lewis looked at it, then grinned at her.
 "This is why I love you."

 He didn’t say that very often.
 It was nice to hear and Lucy grinned back.
 "So... what’s that you’re making?"

 He showed her.
-She proposed modifications, he queried material, she double-checked his math… Half a day slipped away in creative bliss.
+She proposed modifications, he queried material, she double-checked his math...
+Half a day slipped away in creative bliss.

 At the end of it, Lewis sat back and arched his back to work some of the stiffness out, then dropped his arm round her waist and snuggled into her. "...We work great together."